Current Projects

 Obesity and Suicide Behavior

 Although epidemiological studies have found that obesity is associated with suicide behavior, scant research has examined variables that explain this relationship.
-We are thus examining possible mediators in the relationship between obesity and suicide behavior in individuals in south Texas, a region which has one of the highest rates of obesity in the United States.
+In a series of studies, we are thus examining possible mediators in the relationship between obesity and suicide behavior in individuals in south Texas, a region which has one of the highest rates of obesity in the United States.

 Influence of Traditional Cultural Values on Suicide Behaviors in Latina Adolescents